 Stopped in the doorway, Napoleon looks back over his shoulder with a playful smile.
 "Illya," he says, tapping the side of his nose, voice pitched low as if sharing some particular secret, "a gentleman never tells," and leaves Illya alone in their hotel room with a bag of ice on his head and a warm, fluttery feeling in his gut he'll later try to blame on the cocktail of drugs working their way through his system, or perhaps indigestion – anything, really, except the sinfully low pitch of Napoleon's voice as he flirted shamelessly to reassure his convalescing partner.

-(There are a couple more such snippets over on my tumblr, if you're curious.
+, if you're curious.
 The dates on those demonstrate pretty neatly how long this poor thing has been stuck in limbo by now.)